 Jake Winkle – Known for his dramatic wildlife and horse racing watercolours, Jake’s work is bold and translucent.
 His enthusiasm for watercolour painting is infectious and inspired as he constantly searches for new and exciting ways to render his subject, direct and uncluttered – with passion and energy!

 Jane Boswell has been painting and drawing all her life.
 She graduated from Loughborough in Fine Art in 1983.
 With a Post Graduate Teaching Certificate from Goldsmiths, Jane has spent the best part of her career as a teacher of Art.
 Her first love with paint has been landscape and she has a real fondness for the sea and mountains of Wales.
-She is currently enjoying working on wood with oil paints.

 Jude Lowery – For Jude Art has been a life long passion.
 Having studied a degree in Wood, Metal, Ceramics & Textiles, she dedicated almost 30 years to teaching Art before following her own interest in painting.
 Her work is inspired by journeys through the rural landscape and animals feature largely.
 Working primarily with watercolours, drawn elements and acrylics Jude uses the way materials behave to depict a sense of character.